Why RHCs and FQHCs Should Care About Chronic Care Management

 Chronic Care Management can also help practices achieve their Patient-Centered Medical Home (PCMH) recognition.
 Most clinics are not staffed appropriately to handle the volume of patients in a care management program.
 That’s why partnering with a company that specializes in CCM services is very beneficial to RHCs and FQHCs.
 A fully managed CCM program identifies eligible patients who may benefit from CCM, performs outreach on the practice’s behalf, and creates detailed care plans that meet PCMH requirements.
 Running a CCM program supports the foundational elements for PCMH required by the NCQA, specifically the Care Management and Support (CM) portion of the NCQA Standards and Guidelines.

+Our CCM services include assistance with medication refills, transportation and home care, along with support for achieving health goals and answering patient questions.
+We also document every interaction and can help you identify enrollment opportunities.
 If you are part of a RHC or FQHC and would like to learn more about how Chronic Care Management can benefit your practice, contact us today.

 (Greenville, South Carolina) – April 26 – ChartSpan, the leading provider of managed chronic care management (CCM) in the U.S.,…Read More →